SOUTH TYNESIDE SPECIFIC GUIDANCE

 14.1 SAR options

-Guidance such as Safeguarding Adults Reviews: Implementation Support (CSIE) will be used by the SAB to weigh up the most appropriate and proportionate model for the situation.
+Guidance such as Safeguarding Adults Reviews: Implementation Support (CSIE)can be used to weigh up the most appropriate and proportionate model for the situation.
 No one model will be applicable for all cases.
 The focus must be on what needs to happen to achieve understanding, take remedial action and, very often, provide answers for families and friends of adults who have died or been seriously abused or neglected.
 Every effort should be made while the SAR is in progress to capture points from the case about improvements needed and to take corrective action.

 When commissioning a SAR the following points will be agreed: